Christoph Caskel

-Christoph Caskel (12 January 1932 - 19 February 2023) was a German percussionist and teacher.
+Christoph Caskel (12 January 1932 – 19 February 2023) was a German percussionist and teacher.

-Life
+Life and career

 Born in Greifswald, Caskel began learning percussion at an early age, taking lessons at the age of five with a military musician and as a schoolboy with a percussionist from the Berlin State Opera.
 He studied percussion formally from 1949 to 1953 with Wenzel Pricha at the Staatliche Hochschule für Musik in Cologne.
 During these years, he began taking an interest in contemporary music under the influence of another lecturer at the Hochschule, the cellist Maurits Frank.
 After completing his conservatory training, he studied musicology from 1953 to 1955 at the University of Cologne.